 F*ck it, let’s elope Wedding Checklist

-Given the current state of affairs (hey ‘Rona, we’re talking to you), you may want to just off and elope when you get the chance.
-Heck, you may have wanted to elope anyway.
+We’re big proponents of your wedding being exactly what you want, so… you may want to just off and elope when you get the chance.
+And, y’all… we’re here for it.
 Whatever your reasoning, here’s a list of things to think about as you plan for your intimate ceremony and celebration.
 Don’t worry, this is printable in the ebook, too!

 - Nail down some basics: